coleifer/peewee/docs/peewee/sqlite_ext.rst

         >>> KV.get(KV.value['k1'] == 'v1').key
         'a'

-    It's possible to update a JSON value in-place using the :py:meth:`~JSONField.update` method.
+    It's possible to update a JSON value in-place using the :meth:`~JSONField.update` method.
 Note that "k1=v1" is preserved:

     .. code-block:: pycon